FedericoBaldi/Courses-exercises/Ethereum Blockchain Developer Bootcamp With Solidity/README.md

     Resources in the resources folder

+    - General Info
+        - smart contracts get compiled and sent to the blockchain as a transaction.
+        - it’s always good to save the owner of the smart contract, the one that created the contract in the deploy.
+You can save the address of “msg.sender” in the constructor as the owner.
+        - with “require” we can add controls to our functions. it is like “if else exception”.
+        - if we want to destroy/stop a smart contract, we can create a function that calls “selfdestruct” receiving an address where to send the remaining Eth.
+Of course we can not really destroy a smart contract because, once mined, the blockchain is immutable.
+We are just going to remove it from the state, it will not available in the blocks afterwards anymore.
     - Variables

         all variables get initialized with their default → int 0, strin g empty,...